CTE (Career & Technical Education)

 WCTSMA

-The Washington Career and Technical Sports Medicine Association is a student directed organization dedicated to helping and promoting the Career and Technical Education Sports Medicine programs in the State of Washington at the high school level.
+The Washington Career and Technical Sports Medicine Association (WCTSMA) is a student directed organization dedicated to helping and promoting the Career and Technical Education Sports Medicine programs in the State of Washington at the high school level.
 The goal is provide leadership opportunities and technical training and experience to all students involved in their respective programs.

-College & Career Resources
+Career & College Resources

 Apprenticeship Opportunities